Serving all people by providing personalized health and wellness through exemplary care, education and research.

 If you've had surgery on your chest or stomach, hold a pillow or rolled-up towel firmly against your incision with both hands.
 The concept is to hug the pillow.

 Breathe in slowly and deeply through your nose.

 Then breathe out fully through your mouth.
 Repeat this breathing in and out a second time.

 For the third time, take a slow, deep breath through your nose.
-Fill your lungs as much as you can.
+Fill your lungs with as much air as you can.

-Cough two or three times in a row.
+Cough 2 or 3 times in a row.
 Try to push all of the air out of your lungs as you cough.

 Relax and breathe normally.